 Who needs to have taken the Safeguarding Online program or its equivalent within the past five years?

-Likewise, because the Church Website Project uses diocesan funds to promote churches on the World Wide Web, the Leadership Team of Episcopal House has made it a requirement that these churches insure they are taking every step possible to make their congregation a safe place, by requiring their staff and all volunteers who are working with or supervising children or youth in the congregational setting, as well as their clergy, to be up to date with the Safeguarding Online program.
+Likewise, because the Church Website Project uses diocesan funds to promote churches on the World Wide Web, the Leadership Team of Episcopal House has made it a requirement that these churches insure they are taking every step possible to make their congregation a safe place, by requiring their staff and all volunteers who are working with or supervising children or youth in the congregational setting, as well as their clergy, to be up to date with the Safeguarding God's Children program.

-- Preventing Sexual Exploitation – for Congregations
+- Safeguarding God's People: Preventing Sexual Exploitation in Communities of Faith for Ministries

-- Preventing Sexual Exploitation – for Ministries
+- Safeguarding God's People: Preventing Sexual Exploitation in Communities of Faith for Congregations

-- Preventing Sexual Harassment - for Workers
+- Safeguarding God's People: Preventing Sexual Harassment for Managers & Supervisor

 Please have your clergy or wardens identify an individual who will act as the administrator of the online program.
 This person will be responsible for registering participants and monitoring compliance.
-Then notify Randy Johnson, at email@example.com or 973-430-9906.
+Then notify Randy Johnson, at email@example.com.
 He will communicate with the administrator with instructions and support material to get started.